-Revenue in the Medical sector decreased by 37 per cent and ended at NOK 633.5 million in 2021.
-The decrease is explained by the exceptional Corona-related volumes within Medical devices being normalized from 2020 to 2021.
-The sector accounted for 17 per cent of the group's total revenues.
+Revenue in the Medical sector increased by 19 per cent and ended at NOK 754.5 million in 2022.
+The sector accounted for 12 per cent of the group's total revenues.

 The medical device sector consists of the product areas diagnostics, life support, surgical, hospital and home care.
 Kitron is especially strong in ultrasound and cardiology systems, respiratory medical devices and Lab/IVD (In-Vitro Diagnostics).